French motorists scramble for fuel as strike cuts supply

 "We've been dry since Sunday," a manager at a station in central Paris said on Thursday.

-TotalEnergies has, since the start of September, cut petrol prices by 20 euro cents ($0.19) per litre to help vehicle owners cope with sharp rises in energy prices triggered by the war in Ukraine.
+Since the start of September, TotalEnergies has cut petrol prices by 20 euro cents ($0.19) per litre to help vehicle owners cope with sharp rises in energy prices triggered by the war in Ukraine.

 The average price for E5-type unleaded petrol is now 1.62 euros per litre, or 6.19 euros per gallon, up around four percent from only a week ago.

-"Everybody wants to buy from us because we're cheaper," said the station manager.
+"Everybody wants to buy from us because we're cheaper," the station manager said.

 Bottlenecks due to strong demand have been exacerbated by strike action over pay, which has cut the frequency of fuel deliveries in half, he said.

-The government has responded by releasing fuel from strategic stocks to relieve the shortage, Energy Transition minister Agnes Pannier-Runacher told the broadcaster BFMTV late Thursday.
+The government has responded to the shortages by releasing fuel from strategic stocks, Energy Transition Minister Agnes Pannier-Runacher told the broadcaster BFM television late Thursday.

 In addition, more supplies were being brought in from neighbouring Belgium and elsewhere, she said.

-The supply situation would improve "within two or three days", she predicted, adding that just 15 percent of all petrol stations in France had been affected.
+The supply situation would improve "within two or three days", she predicted, saying that just 15 percent of all petrol stations in France had been affected.

 © 2022 AFP